 FOR MORE INFO

-First, visit the library to pick up your complimentary copy of the book - please limit one per family so more people have the chance to participate.
-Then, throughout the month of October our goal is for each of you to do something you have never done before in an effort to be kind.
+Visit the library to pick up your complimentary copy of the book - please limit one per family so more people have the chance to participate.
+Then, throughout the month of October our goal is for each of you to actively seek ways to think outside of your box.
 You probably do things every day without even realizing it.
-What can you do today, with intent, to be kinder than necessary?
+What can you do today, with intent, to reach out to someone who thinks or acts differently than you?
 What can you do tomorrow?
 We will give you ideas, inspiration and motivation through events, projects and social media outlets.
-We will have a board in front of the library the week of October 21-27 where you can share the things you do with the community.
-We will have a kindness jar inside the library that we need your help filling with a small token for every act of kindness you spread in the community.
-Also inside the library we will have a kindness basket to fill with and to take items, when needed.
-There will be drawings and events, and of course...
+Hopefully, there will be programs and events, and of course...

 Let's talk about it - our differences aren't something to whisper about or try to change.
 Some are developmental, some affect communication, behavior and social interaction.
 Let's take this opportunity to learn more about those differences and how they impact our communication so we can understand each other better.
 Christopher finds people confusing, and honestly, so do I - who doesn't?
 We have multiple book clubs participating, so if you haven't joined one of them yet, this might be the time to try one - and invite friends.
 Feel free to read the book and share it with someone who you think could benefit from a glimpse of Christopher's life.